 All scholarship awards are made at the sole discretion of the Paul Lauzier Foundation Trustee.

 Scholarships are awarded on an annual basis.
 Students may apply for a scholarship each academic year, regardless of whether or not he or she has been previously selected to receive an award.
 Also, students previously awarded a scholarship are not assured of receiving future scholarships.
 Each academic year involves an entirely new selection process.
+STUDENTS PURSUING TRADES AND VOCATIONAL/TECHNICAL PROGRAMS ARE STRONGLY ENCOURAGED TO APPLY!

 The application form for students currently enrolled in post-secondary school (alumni) is different from the application form used by high school seniors.
 For more information, please select the appropriate application from the Scholarship Foundation drop down menu above.